AlanYahpi/AlanYahpi/README.md

 </div>

 ### Contact 📫
 I am actually open to talk, make collaborative projects or just exchange ideas.
-A job also, but I'm not sharing personal info so easy
+A job also, but I'm not sharing personal info so easy.

 ✉️ alandev.contact@proton.me